 Here’s how to get him to commit to a serious relationship…

-I’m going to break it down in 5 simple rules that have worked for me (and I have asked male friends, clients, and colleagues over the last week who all agreed with these).
+I’m going to break it down in five simple rules that have worked for me (I have asked male friends, clients, and colleagues over the last week who all agreed with these).

 Every one of these rules need to be applied to increase your commitment accessibility.

 How to get him to commit to a serious relationship – RULE #1: V-A-L-U-E.

 To genuinely want to commit to something, you have to be able to see value in it.

 If you don’t view yourself as someone of high value, you can’t expect anyone else to.
 Trying to get someone to see in you what you don’t see in yourself is the foundation for being a doormat.